ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0011-bangkok-post-comment-ecology.md

 ---

-# **7. Documentation: Letter to the Editorial Team**
+# **7. Documentation: Attempts to Engage the Editorial Team**

-A formal letter was sent to the Bangkok Post on this issue, summarizing:
+Concerns about moderation patterns, statistical imbalances, and the visibility of a small group of conservative, often provocative commentators were formally communicated to the Bangkok Post.

+The communication summarised:

-- the deletion patterns
+- observed deletion patterns
-- the dominance of extreme-right commentators
+- the disproportionate visibility of a small commentator cluster
-- the statistical imbalance
+- the statistical imbalance in published comments
-- the reputational risk
+- potential reputational risks
-- the need for transparency
+- the need for transparent moderation guidelines

 No substantive response was received.

-This silence reinforces the interpretation that the moderation system is **not designed to be explained**.
+This absence of engagement reinforces the interpretation that the moderation system is not designed to be explained or publicly scrutinised.

 ---